PriscillaWidjaja/Final-Project-JCDS-09-Priscilla-Widjaja/README.md

 ### Business Insights:

-- The company should add interest about 2%.
+- The company should create marketing campaign targeted to bank clients who are older than 38 years old.
-- The company needs to upgrade the loan market in Province D, F, L because they produce a high amount of loan.
-- The company also needs to expand the market to Province G because there are almost no default customer provinces and a big ratio of no default customers.
-- On Province J, they need to campaign to people who older than 45 and/or has typical for contract type A or history type A
-- Start Massive Campaign on Province N
+- The company needs to create products which will attract bank clients who are self-employed, unemployed, entrepreneur dan housemaid.

 ### Dashboard
 Credits: Colorlib.com